BIGJRA/BIGJRA.github.io/rejuv.md

 | Spheal      | 19       |
 | **Swinub**  | 2        |

-All of these can be gotten later, so don’t worry if you don’t want to or can’t get them now.
+All of these can be gotten later, so don't worry if you don't want to or can't get them now.

 Grab *TM79 Frost Breath* on your way up 2F.
 Head up, battling the maid, and seeing the scene on the stage.
 Head up into this next room.

 Defeat these maids, and head into the next room.

-After an outside portion, you’ll meet Kreiss.
-It’s your choice whether to free him.
-If you do, you’ll be rewarded with *TM101 Rock Climb!* Head out to the top after this and follow doors through to the next cutscene.
+After an outside portion, you'll meet Kreiss.
+It's your choice whether to free him.
+If you do, you'll be rewarded with *TM101 Rock Climb!* Head out to the top after this and follow doors through to the next cutscene.
 Fight the two maids.

-Now, there’s a little bit of bonus story content we can get at this point.
+Now, there's a little bit of bonus story content we can get at this point.
 Backtrack a few rooms, and curtains will be moved so that we can access a new path.
 Head up to see the scene.